alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-fragment-transitions-part2.md

     4. On the next animation frame, `B`'s enter transition captures end values for the transitioning views in `B`.
     5. `B`'s enter transition compares the start and end values of its target views and creates an `Animator` based on the differences.
 The `Animator` is run and the transitioning views enter the scene.

-Recall from the previous post that a `Transition`'s two main responsibilities are to capturing the start and end state of its views and creating an `Animator` based on the differences.
+Recall from the [previous post][part1] that a `Transition`'s two main responsibilities are to capturing the start and end state of its views and creating an `Animator` based on the differences.
 As can be seen above, with window content transitions the difference will always be that the view's visibility was toggled by the framework: either the view started out `INVISIBLE` and ended up `VISIBLE` or vice versa.
 As a result, a window content `Transition` object at the very least must be able to record each view's visibility in its start and end states and create an `Animator` that will animate the views as they enter or exit the scene.

 Fortunately, the abstract [`Visibility`][Visibility] class already does the first half of this work for you: subclasses of `Visibility` must only implement the [`onAppear()`][onAppear] and [`onDisappear()`][onDisappear] factory methods, in which they must create and return an `Animator` that will either animate the views into or out of the scene.
 As of API 21, three concrete `Visibility` implementations exist: [`Fade`][Fade], [`Slide`][Slide], and [`Explode`][Explode].
-However, custom `Visibility` transitions can always be implemented as well.
-We will see an example of how this can be done in a future blog post.
+Writing custom `Visibility` transitions will be covered in a future blog post.

-### Capturing Transitioning Views Using Transition Groups
+### Transitioning Views & Transition Groups

 Up until now, we have assumed that window content transitions operate on a set of non-shared views called _transitioning views_.
 In this section, we will discuss how the framework determines the set of views to be transitioned and this default selection can be further customized using _transition groups_.

 The framework constructs the set of transitioning views early on in the process by performing a recursive search on the window's entire view hierarchy.
 The search is first initiated by calling the recursive [`ViewGroup#captureTransitioningViews`][ViewGroup#captureTransitioningViews] method on the window's decor view.
 The source code for the search (shown below) is fairly straightforward.
-The framework simply recurses down each level of the tree until it finds either a visible leaf view or a [transition group][isTransitionGroupDoc] and adds them to a list.
+The framework simply recurses down each level of the tree until it finds either a visible leaf view or a [transition group][isTransitionGroup] and adds them to a list.
 Finally, if any views were explicitly [added][addTarget] or [excluded][excludeTarget] in the `Transition` object, the framework takes them into account and filters the list accordingly.
 The final result is a collection of all views in the view hierarchy that will be animated during the window content transition.

 <div class="scrollable">
 {% highlight java linenos=table %}